 6. Shape – 9:50 p.m.

 To gently shape as a batard, first moderately flour the top of the dough and flour the work surface.
 Flip one resting round over, so the floured side is down on the work surface.
-Fold the top of the dough up and over to the middle and repeat for the bottom (you’ll now have a long slender rectangle in front of you).
-Pick up the rectangle and rotate it 90ºF, so it’s now lengthwise facing you.
-Grab the dough at the very top and fold over partway, press to seal with the main mass of the dough.
+Fold the top of the dough up and over to the middle and repeat for the bottom (you'll now have a long slender rectangle in front of you).
+Pick up the rectangle and rotate it 90°, so it's now lengthwise facing you.
+Grab the dough at the very top and fold over partway, press to seal with the central mass of the dough.
 Now grab this rolled over the top and gently continue to roll it down towards the bottom, tucking in the dough as you go (imagine rolling down a beach towel).
-At the end of this, you’ll have a tube that has mostly been rolled downward.
+At the end of this, you'll have a tube that has mostly been rolled downward.
 Once shaped, transfer each to their floured shaping basket with the seam side facing up.

 7. Rest & Proof – 9:50 p.m.

-Cover your baskets with plastic and then place in the refrigerator at 38ºF for about 10 hours.
+Cover your baskets with plastic and then place it in the refrigerator at 38°F (3°C) for about 10 hours.
 Even at such cold temperatures this dough can quickly overproof so keep an eye on it in the fridge in the morning.

 8. Bake – Next Morning: Preheat oven at 6:45 a.m., Bake at 7:50 a.m.

 I steamed my oven in my usual way, described here in my post on how to steam your home oven for baking.

-Place your Baking Steel or baking stones in your oven and preheat for one hour at 500ºF (or 525ºF if your oven can go that high).
+Place your Baking Steel or baking stones in your oven and preheat for one hour at 450°F (230°C).
 Once preheated, take out both of the baskets from the fridge and remove the plastic wrap.

 Bake for 20 minutes, then remove the steaming pans from inside the oven.
 Then, bake for an additional 30 minutes until the internal temp is between 206-210°F (96-98°C).
 Keep an eye on these loaves in the last 10 minutes of baking; they color very quickly.
 Remove from the oven and cool on a wire rack for at least 1-2 hours.